This is a potential security issue, you are being redirected to https://csrc.nist.gov.

 Email Questions to: firstname.lastname@example.org

-De-identification removes identifying information from a dataset so that the remaining data cannot be linked with specific individuals.
-Government agencies can use de-identification to reduce the privacy risk associated with collecting, processing, archiving, distributing or publishing government data.
-Previously NIST published NISTIR 8053, De-Identification of Personal Information, which provided a survey of de-identification and re-identification techniques.
+De-identification removes identifying information from a data set so that the remaining data cannot be linked to specific individuals.
+Government agencies can use de-identification to reduce the privacy risks associated with collecting, processing, archiving, distributing, or publishing government data.
+Previously, NIST published NIST Internal Report (IR) 8053, De-Identification of Personal Information, which provided a survey of de-identification and re-identification techniques.
 This document provides specific guidance to government agencies that wish to use de-identification.